 Queensland Law Society (solicitors)

 Law Society of South Australia (solicitors and barristers)

 New South Wales Bar Association (barristers)

 Law Society of New South Wales (solicitors)

-Legal Practice Board of Western Australia (solicitors and/or barristers)
+Legal Practice Board of Western Australia (solicitors and barristers)

 Below is a list of the most common skills required to become a lawyer in Australia:

-It is definitely a lot better to work with a client whom you believe is innocent.
-However, in the end, it is entirely up to you whom you want to work with.
-A good sense of right and wrong is needed when deciding who to partner with and why.
+It is much better to work with a client you believe is innocent.
+However, it is entirely up to you whom you want to work with when deciding who to partner with and why a good sense of right and wrong is needed.

-Any lawyer who received his or her law degree or training outside Australia and who wishes to practice local law in Australia, must apply to the relevant admissions authority who will assess whether their overseas legal qualification is equivalent to that expected of a local applicant in Australia or not.
+A lawyer with a law degree outside Australia who wants to practice law in Australia must apply to the relevant admissions authority.
+They are assessing whether the overseas legal qualification is equivalent to that of a local applicant in Australia.